- Residency Qualifications

 and prices.
 Applications may be mailed or brought into our Henrico office location only.

 Required in addition to other nonresident licenses if fishing in stocked waters.

-** A valid nonresident trout license ($47.00 annual or $555.00 lifetime) is required in addition to other nonresident licenses only if you are fishing in designated stocked trout waters (October 1–June 15).
+** A valid nonresident trout license (annual or lifetime) is required in addition to other nonresident licenses only if you are fishing in designated stocked trout waters (October 1–June 15).

 |Daily Permit Required at Clinch Mountain, Crooked Creek,